Subsession/HttpClient/docs/README.md

 ### Setup

-The `HttpClientInterface` interface only has one method, `handle(RequestInterface $request)`, which the `HttpClient` class implements.
+The `HttpClientInterface` interface has only one method: `handle(RequestInterface $request)`.

-There are several extensions available & added to the `HttpClient` class that make it much easier to handle requests than having to manually build a request each time and pass it to the client.
+There are several extensions available & added to the `HttpClient` class that make it much easier to handle requests than having to manually build a request each time.

-Under `src/extensions/client` there are a few `trait`s that handle everything from the `AdapterInterface`, to the request, response and middlewares for the `HttpClient` class.
+Under `src/extensions/client` there are a few `traits` that handle everything from the adapter to use, the request object creation & configuration, to the response and middlewares for the `HttpClient` class.

 #### Simple request handling